|Guide||♦||378 Triplogs||Mine 0||2 Topics|

+I'll describe the trail going from South to North.
 The trail begins at the Buena Vista lookout.
-Head straight North past the bench (see photo), and look for the trail to veer to the right about 1/4 of a mile from the trailhead.
+Head straight north past the bench (see photo), and look for the trail to veer to the right about 1/4 of a mile from the trailhead.
 There is only one small marker that is not labeled.
 The initial descent is steady, and you quickly leave any evidence of civilization behind.
-At around the half-way mark, you must look for the trail to the right (East), or else you will end up on the spur trail that goes to the Boy Scout Camp property.
+At around the halfway mark, you must look for the trail to the right (East), or else you will end up on the spur trail that goes to the Boy Scout Camp property.
 Take a look at the photos to assist you in making the correct route choice.
 Once past the fork in the trail, you head through a neat little isolated valley, across a few washes.
 Once past the second wash, the trail ascends briefly, then starts to head straight down to the Valley floor.
 There are good views of downtown Phoenix.

 The trail passes by a new housing development, then between more houses and the East end of the Boy Scout Camp.
-The North end of the trailhead is actually right where Dobbins Road turns North and becomes 20th Street (see photos).
+The North end of the trailhead is right where Dobbins Road turns North and becomes 20th Street (see photos).

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.